amqp-node/amqplib/doc/channel_api.md

 ### `Channel#on('close', function() {...})`

-A channel will emit `'close'` once the closing handshake (possibly initiated by `#close()`) has completed.
+A channel will emit `'close'` once the closing handshake (possibly initiated by `#close()`) has completed; or, if its connection closes.

-Closing a connection implicitly closes all the channels it is multiplexing; in this case the channels will each emit `'close'`.
+When a channel closes, any unresolved operations on the channel will be abandoned (and the returned promises rejected).

 ### `Channel#on('error', function(err) {...})`